Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/kotlin_syntax/README.md

 }
 ```

-Above code is a sample of __Local Class__, one of many support that Kotlin has for OO programming.
+Above code is a sample of __Local Class__, one of many support that Kotlin has for Object Oriented Programming.

 - Abstract classes
 - Primary constructor